Plac3hold3r/MvxScaffolding/README.md

 dotnet new mvxnative --name MyXamarinApp
 ```

-For details on the available customisation options for the template use the `--help`/`-h` command
+For details on the available customization options for the template use the `--help`/`-h` command

 ```text
 dotnet new mvxnative --help